-These age-based restrictions were put in place because the older a person is, the less time they have to save for retirement… And possibly max out to the $2.6 million figure allowed in a cash balance plan.
+These age-based restrictions were put in place because the older a person is, the less time they have to save for retirement… and possibly max out to the $2.6 million figure allowed in a cash balance plan.

 The Drawbacks of a Cash Balance Plan

-The other shortcoming of cash balance plans – especially when compared to pension plans – is how the money is disbursed.
+The other shortcoming of cash balance plans – especially when compared with pension plans – is how the money is disbursed.
 Traditional pension plans were doled out in accordance with the participant’s final working years.
 This was ideal for the retiree because the final working years were usually when salary peaked.
 However, cash balance benefits are based on the all working years.
-So, the early days when salary was the lowest can drag down payouts.
+So the early days when salary was the lowest can drag down payouts.